selimslab/selimslab.github.io/_NOTES/essais/what-to-work-on.md

 ---
 title: What to work on?
-tags: phil essais bus sk
+tags: phil essais bus skills
 ---

 1. Start with the why, then how and what